ghoss/m2emul/README.md

 ## Current Development Status
 * M-Code Loader fully functional (can load and stage main module and its dependencies).
+* Runtime debugging is functional:
-* Single-step tracing with limited register display is functional.
+  * Single-step execution
+  * Register and stack display
+  * Inspection of data words (variables)
 * Interpreter can already execute simple Modula-2 programs.
-* Most M-Codes are still disabled for debugging however.
+* Most M-Codes are still disabled for debugging however (due to ongoing tests).

 ## Key Features Compared To The Lilith Machine
 ### Functionality in General